AliyunContainerService/ack-secret-manager/README.md

    * Select the target cluster, namespace, and release name to be installed;

-   * Configure custom parameters on the parameter configuration page, including `rrsa.enable` in values.yaml and related parameters in envVarsFromSecret.
-For parameter descriptions, see the configuration instructions below;
+   * Configure custom parameters on the parameter configuration page, including `rrsa.enable` in values.yaml and related parameters in `envVarsFromSecret`.
+For parameter descriptions, see the **configuration instructions** below;

    * Click the **OK** button to complete the installation.